magenta-aps/mox/doc/user/objects.rst

 the the time period during which a given fact is stored in the database.
 With the query parameters to a :ref:`Read <ReadOperation>`, :ref:`List
 <ListOperation>` or :ref:`SearchOperation` it can give you a view of the state
-of the database at give time in the past.
+of the database at given time in the past or future.

 Integrationdata
 ===============